Brijesh-Bhardwaj/Brijesh_SDK/docs/LatestChangelog.md

-- RPA-863 phase-2 changes completed
+- RPA-1517 Added fix for the CSV scraping changes in amazon